devadathanmb/personal-blog/src/content/blog/fyle-offsite.md

 Day 0 of the offsite was dedicated to travel.
 Participants from various locations, including myself, traveled to Bangalore to prepare for the upcoming events.
 We were grouped based on our flight arrival times at Bangalore Airport to facilitate coordination and travel to our accommodation at the Holiday Inn in Indira Nagar, Bangalore—a detail I'll delve into shortly.

 My flight was scheduled to depart at 12:45 PM, arriving in Bangalore around 2:15 PM.
 After packing and going through the usual airport procedures, I boarded the flight.
 Despite a less-than-ideal flight experience, thankfully, the journey from Kochi to Bangalore was relatively short.
 Upon arrival at the Bangalore Airport, I wandered through the departure terminal, feeling a bit like a lost child, searching for my group.
-Unable to locate them, I reached out to [Supratik](https://in.linkedin.com/in/supratik-chakrabarty-172a19185), who was nearby.
-We connected, and soon after, we found [Simran](https://in.linkedin.com/in/simran-kaur-2578371a0) as well.
+Unable to locate them, I reached out to [Supratik](https://in.linkedin.com/in/supratik-chakrabarty-172a19185) (from the sales team), who was nearby.
+We connected, and soon after, we found [Simran](https://in.linkedin.com/in/simran-kaur-2578371a0) (from the CS team) as well.
 With the group together, we were ready to head to the hotel.

 ##### **First Meetings and Connections**